-- Mouth muscles used while sucking from breast are more than in the baby bottle.
+- Mouth muscles used while sucking from the breast are more than in the baby bottle.

-- His tongue moves in a different way in each situation.
+- His tongue moving differently in each situation.

 - The elasticity of breast skin vs the bottle teat.

-- The milk flow rate from the breast “slower” vs from the baby bottle”faster”.
+- The milk flow rate from the breast and the baby bottle

-Hence, here are the cautions to take to avoid and fix the nipple confusion during mixing between breast and bottle feeding.
+Here are the measures you should take to avoid and fix nipple confusion during mixing between breast and bottle feeding.

 When to introduce the bottle